Security Alert

 If you decide to travel to Benin:

-Extremist groups have carried out attacks in areas of southern Burkina Faso, southern Niger and northern Benin (including near Park Pendjari, Park W, and adjacent hunting zones).
-Attacks may occur with little or no warning.
-Western tourists have been kidnapped in Park Pendjari, in northern Benin.
+Violent attacks may occur in these areas with little or no warning.
+Bandits, criminal organizations, and terrorist groups have carried out attacks in areas of southern Burkina Faso, southern Niger, and northern Benin (including near Park Pendjari, Park W, and adjacent hunting zones).
+Foreign nationals and residents traveling in these areas have been kidnapped in Park Pendjari.

-Extremist groups have also operated in the vicinity of Kandi and Tanguieta and in the northeastern border region between Benin and Nigeria, specifically in the border region north of Nikki.
-Attacks may occur with little or no warning.
+Bandits, criminal organizations, and terrorist groups are active in the vicinity of Kandi and Tanguieta and in the northeastern border region between Benin and Nigeria, specifically in the border region north of Nikki.
 Foreign nationals and residents are at risk of kidnapping in this region.

 Visit our website for Travel to High-Risk Areas.